bdavidxyz/BlackboxJS/README.md

 ## Credits

-- blackbox-spa is a fork from [ngScenario](https://github.com/angular/bower-angular-scenario).
+- BlackboxJS is a fork from [ngScenario](https://github.com/angular/bower-angular-scenario).
 However, ngScenario can not be used outside the Angular world.
 The tool has been hacked so that any javascript application could be blackbox-tested.
-- Samples under test are all part of the TodoMVC project.
+- Samples under test are all part of the [TodoMVC project](http://todomvc.com/).
+- Example page theme from [brainy.io](http://brainy.io).

 ## TODOs :